 Rinse in plenty of fresh water.

 Food grade sodium hypochlorite (NaOCl) solution (100 ppm) can be used to soak vegetables like cabbage for two to five minutes before rinsing with clean water.

 During the journey from farm to consumer, fruits and vegetables are handled by multiple people and usually displayed in the open in markets.
 As a result, they could be contaminated with microbes, soil, dirt, as well as pesticide residues.
 Cleaning them properly is thus an important step in staying healthy.
-In the face of an infectious disease that has taken many lives, preventing contamination and cleaning with natural ingredients assumes even more importance than before.
+In light of the COVID-19 pandemic that has taken many lives, preventing contamination and cleaning with natural ingredients assumes even more importance than before.